intershop/intershop-pwa/docs/guides/authentication_co_browse.md

 ## Login

-A user can login by navigating to the `/cobrowse` route.
+A user can log in by navigating to the `/cobrowse` route.
-For this purpose the query param `access-token` needs to be added to the given route.
+For this purpose, the query param `access-token` needs to be added to the given route.
 When the login is successful the call center agent user is logged in on behalf of a customer.
 The catalogs and products, prices, promotions, content etc. are displayed to the agent in the same way as to the user.